CloseTrace function (evntrace.h)

 ETW_APP_DECLSPEC_DEPRECATED ULONG WMIAPI CloseTrace( TRACEHANDLE TraceHandle );

-Handle to the trace to close.
+Handle to the trace processing session to close.
 The OpenTrace function returns this handle.

 If the function succeeds, the return value is ERROR_SUCCESS.

 If the function fails, the return value is one of the system error codes.
-The following table includes some common errors and their causes.
+The following are some common errors and their causes.

 One of the following is true:

 Prior to Windows Vista, you cannot close the trace until the ProcessTrace function completes.

 The call was successful.
 The ProcessTrace function will stop after it has processed all real-time events in its buffers (it will not receive any new events).

 Consumers call this function to close a trace handle returned by OpenTrace.

 [!Important] Do not use this function to close the trace handle returned by StartTrace.

 If you are processing events from a log file, you call this function only after the ProcessTrace function returns.
 However, if you are processing real-time events, you can call this function before ProcessTrace returns.
 (Another way to stop trace processing is to return FALSE from BufferCallback.)